CMB-S4/Cryogenic_Material_Properties/README.md

 ## Description
 Compilation of material properties at cryogenic temperatures for use in design and testing of cryogenic systems.

-This Git Repository will serve to store raw thermal conductivity (TC) data and other material properties and analysis tools (in Python) for streamlined use and analysis.
+This Git Repository will serve to store raw thermal conductivity (TC) data and other material properties and analysis tools (in Python) for streamlined use.
 The data is compiled from decades of published resources.
 The repository also includes the reference information for each set of measurements.

 The repository is being actively developed by Dr. Nicholas Galitzki and graduate students at the University of Texas.

 ## Operation
-Most users of this repository will only ever use the thermal_conductivity_compilation files, which they may then import into other programs.
+Most users of this repository will only ever use the thermal_conductivity_compilation files, which may then be imported into other programs.
 These files contain the multi-order fits to real thermal conductivity data.

 For users who wish to adjust the fits, add more data, or investigate the 'behind the scenes' of this repository, it is encouraged to familiarize oneself with the 'thermal_conductivity_tutorial.ipynb' notebook (found in the thermal_conductivity folder) in its entirety.
 This notebook produces all of the plots and fits (and puts them in the appropriate folders).

-The output of the notebook is a compiled csv and txt file with the thermal conductivity fit parameters for each material.
+The output of the notebook is a compiled .csv and .txt file with the thermal conductivity fit parameters for each material.

 ## Compilation File
-The compilation file contains is of the following structure:
+The compilation file is of the following structure:
 ```
 | Material Name | Fit Type | Low Temp | High Temp | a        | b       | c       | d       | A       | B        | C       | D        | erf param |
 | ---------------------------------------------------------------------------------------------------------------------------------------------- |
 | SS304         | loglog   | 0.385    | 1672.000  | -0.00002 | 0.00036 | 0.00049 | 0.07217 | 0.21898 | -1.62951 | 4.42078 | -3.11248 | 20.00000  |
 ```
 Fit Type : defines the structure of the fit - currently there is a single fit type, as defined below.

-Low Temp/High Temp : Define the range (low, high) of the fit function in Kelvin (K) lower case letters : Define the fit parameters for the low temperature fit upper case letters : Define the fit parameters for the high temperature fit erf param : Defines the point at which the error function is positioned
+Low Temp/High Temp : Define the range (low, high) of the fit function in Kelvin (K)

+lower case letters : Define the fit parameters for the low temperature fit

+upper case letters : Define the fit parameters for the high temperature fit

+erf param : Defines the point at which the error function is positioned

 ## Fitting Method